AdobeDocs/experience-manager-learn.en/help/aem-target-personalization/using-launch-adobe-io.md

 >[!NOTE]
 >
-> Grant the Adobe I/O integration the access to select workspaces with the appropriate [role to allow a central team to make API-driven changes in only a few workspaces](https://experienceleague.adobe.com/docs/target/using/administer/manage-users/enterprise/configure-adobe-io-integration.html).
+> Grant the Adobe Developer integration the access to select workspaces with the appropriate [role to allow a central team to make API-driven changes in only a few workspaces](https://experienceleague.adobe.com/docs/target/using/administer/manage-users/enterprise/configure-adobe-io-integration.html).

-1. Create IMS integration in AEM using credentials from Adobe I/O. (01:12 to 03:55)
+1. Create IMS integration in AEM using credentials from Adobe Developer.
+(01:12 to 03:55)
 2. In Experience Platform Launch, create a property. (covered [above](#create-launch-property))
 3. Using the IMS integration from Step 1, create Experience Platform Launch integration to import your Launch property.
 4. In AEM, map the Experience Platform Launch integration to a site using browser configuration.
 (05:28 to 06:14)